Information Systems International Conference

 In 2015, ISICO collaborated with Procedia Computer Science from Elsevier to publish ISICO full papers into the journal.

-HIstory
+History

 2011

 ISICO 2011 was the first international conference to be managed by Information System Department Faculty of Information Technology Institut Teknologi Sepuluh Nopember (ITS).
 The theme was "Information System for Sustainable Economics Development".
 ISICO 2011 provided over 10 topics, including Product Knowledge, Information systems, Data Warehouse, Data Mining, Business Intelligence, Business Process Management, Business and Management.
 This conference was supported by National Taiwan University of Science and Technology (NTUST) Taiwan and Pusan National University.

 2013

 The second conference was held December 2–4, in Bali.
 Topics included management, economic, and business; education and curriculum; software engineering and design; artificial intelligence and enterprise systems; information, network and computer security.
 Keynote speaker were Prof. Dr. Mohammad Nuh, DEA, (Minister of Education and Culture of Indonesia), Prof. Don Kerr (President of Australasian (AIS) and program Leader of Bachelor of Information and Communications Technology, University of the Sunshine Coast, Australia.